michael-van-vuuren/csci5612/exampleSite/content/eda.md

 ![5](images/5.png)

-We can see that index **30** and **41** are no longer corrupted.
+After using the Spotify API to fix the corrupted rows, index **30** and **41** are no longer corrupted.

 ### Gathering Additional Features

-We have a fairly comprehensive dataset in terms of metadata about each track (release date, popularity across platforms, etc.).
-However, we can gather additional data about each track using the MusicBrainz API and other methods.
+The current dataset is fairly comprehensive in terms of metadata about each track (release date, popularity across platforms, etc.).
+However, additional data can be collected about each track using the MusicBrainz API and other methods.
 Last.fm and other sources will also be used later to gather more data; this is just a start.

 #### 1. Gathering more data with MusicBrainz API